-The Trust operates a sports centre - "The Billericay Sports Centre Ltd", which is a company limited by guarantee, company number 03357691.
-Full details of the nature and value of the transactions are detailed in a separate note to the accounts.
-The trustees do not consider that the transactions are material and have chosen not to consolidate the subsidiary on these grounds.
-It is the intention of the trust board to absorb this into The Billericay School and no longer operate it as a separate company.
+In the prior year, the Trust operated a sports centre - "The Billericay Sports Centre Ltd", which is a company limited by guarantee, company number 03357691.
+Full details of the nature and value of the transactions in the prior year are detailed in a separate note to the accounts.
+For the current financial year, the transactions of the sports centre have been included within the school's results as the activities have been absorbed within the school's operations.